 - The Neurology faculty includes many nationally and internationally recognized clinician-researchers with active research programs.

-- The Department has grown to over 135 faculty (100 with primary appointments, 10 with joint appointments in various centers, and 25 with secondary appointments from other departments in the institution).
+- The Department has grown to over 140 faculty (107 with primary appointments, and 35 with secondary or adjunct appointments from other departments and around the world) who share in the vision of education and training.

 The philosophy of the Department of Neurology is that research should be part of each resident's educational experience.
 Accordingly, each resident is encouraged to develop a research project during his or her four years of residency.
 In their first year, residents are paired with a faculty mentor with expertise in an area of interest declared by the trainee.

-Residents participate annually in the Steven R. Schwid Neurology/Neurosurgery Research Symposium that coincides with the annual Insley Lecture.
+Residents participate annually in the Steven R. Schwid Neurology/Neurosurgery Research Symposium.
 In the later years of training it is expected that the resident’s scholarly activity will culminate in a Neurology Grand Rounds presentation, abstract submission to the American Academy of Neurology or the American Neurological Association annual meetings and/or submission of a manuscript for publication in keeping with the ACGME program requirements.